Vyral/tony-geraci-recruiting/_posts/2020-04-01-daily-schedule-for-successful-agents.md

 <p style="text-align: center;"><em>I’m sharing tips and tricks on how to have a successful day in the real estate business.</em></p>

 What do successful agents do with their schedule?
 Today I’m providing tips and tricks to have a prosperous day as a real estate agent.
-Everything we do each day will add to our success later on.
+The things we do each day will add to our success later on.
 However, this doesn’t mean that each day will result in a new sale or appointment.

 As always, if you’d like additional information on the topics covered in today’s message, feel free to call or email me.
 I’d love to help.